harshwadhawe/Ecommerce-Microservice-Project/README.md

 cd Ecommerce-Microservice-Project

-docker-compose up -d --build   # images build from source; no prior mvn package needed ./seed.sh                      # demo catalog, users, and one filled cart
+docker-compose up -d --build   # images build from source; no prior mvn package needed ./seed.sh                      # demo catalog, users, a filled cart and an order
 ```

 Then open **http://localhost:3000** and log in as `alice@example.com` / `password123`.